History of the United States Marine Corps: Continental era

 At the end of the Revolution on 3 September 1783, both the Continental Navy and Marines were disbanded in April.
 Although individual Marines stayed on for the few American naval vessels left, the last Continental Marine was discharged in September.
 In all, there were 131 Colonial Marine officers and probably no more than 2,000 enlisted Colonial Marines.
-Though individual Marines were enlisted for the few American naval vessels, the organization would not be re-created until 1798.
+Although individual Marines were enlisted for the few American naval vessels, the organization would not be re-created until 1798.
 Despite the gap between the disbanding of the Continental Marines and the establishment of the United States Marine Corps, Marines worldwide celebrate 10 November 1775 as the official birthday.
 This is traditional in Marine units and is similar to the practice of the British and Netherlands Royal Marines.
 Despite the Continental Navy being older in establishment (13 October vs. 10 November 1775) and reestablishment (27 March 1794 vs. 11 July 1798), Marines have taken the position of precedence, awarded due to seniority of age, because they historically and consistently maintained their birth as 10 November, while the Navy had no official recognition of 13 October as their birthday until 1972.